Chengdu–Dazhou–Wanzhou high-speed railway

 The Chengdu–Dazhou–Wanzhou high-speed railway or Chengdawan HSR (成达万高速铁路 (Chéngdáwàn Gāosù Tiělù)) is a high-speed railway currently under construction in China.
 This line forms part of the Shanghai–Chongqing–Chengdu high-speed railway.

 History

 This railway was planned as early as 2015.
 Construction began on 30 September 2022.

 Route

-The section between Tianfu and Tianfu Airport is shared with the Chengdu–Zigong high-speed railway.
+The newly built section runs between Ziyang West and Wanzhou North.
+Trains bound for Chengdu and Chengdu Tianfu International Airport can use the Chengdu–Yibin high-speed railway to head further northwest.
+The Xi'an–Chongqing high speed railway and Zhengzhou–Wanzhou high-speed railway connects to the Chengdawan HSR and allow trains to continue north to Xi'an or east to Zhengzhou.